fiskl-accounting/help-docs/docs/Settings-Configurations/tax-settings.md

 In this section, you can:

 - View a list of all your taxes and their assigned tax numbers
-- Add new taxes and assign them to a Tax ID
+- Add new taxes and assign them to a `Tax ID`
 - Designate taxes as either Sales or Non-Sales taxes
 - Assign multiple taxes to a single Tax ID

-The currency of the tax is determined by the associated Tax ID.
+The currency of the tax is determined by the associated `Tax ID`.

 For example when creating French VAT tax, you would apply for a French VAT number and assign the appropriate VAT rate to that EUR Tax ID.